 As CIO and Vice President of Information Technology for C. H. Fenstermaker & Associates, L.L.C., Alan Day works directly with the President and CEO to support business operations with strategic IT programs.
 Through his technological expertise, he is committed to maintaining the company’s position as a leader in information technology.
 He coordinates a talented team of software engineers and system analysts, designing and administering project management systems for Fenstermaker and our clients.
 Mr. Day has an extensive background in Product Development and Software Engineering.
 He is a published software author with over 20 years of experience in all aspects of software product development and management.

 In charge of our extensive communications networks, Mr. Day is responsible for the creation and integration of technological tools designed specifically for Fenstermaker employees in each division.
 Additionally, Mr. Day establishes and oversees secure project management systems that grant our clients access and control over important project information.

-Dr. Gene Brown is a creative problem solver and developer of innovative solutions that require an interdisciplinary scientific approach and digital implementation.
+As Technical Consultant on the UAI team, Dr. Gene Brown is a creative problem solver and developer of innovative solutions that require an interdisciplinary scientific approach and digital implementation.
 Dr. Brown has over 35 years of experience in applied research and development requiring a detailed understanding and application of diverse academic and applied disciplines such as physics, oceanography, geology, geophysics, signal processing, and systems engineering.